-Well, the actual outage was hort.
-But the amount of pre-work stretched into continuous day and nights.
-It turned out that the system administrator had inadvertently created all of the raw partitions on cylinder 0 of each disk.
+Well, the actual outage was short.
+But the amount of pre-work stretched into continuous days and nights.
+It turned out that the system administrator had inadvertently created all the raw partitions on cylinder 0 of each disk.
 Having done that, he handed everything over to us and asked us to do our DBA tasks.
-I went ahead and created database.
+I went ahead and created a database.
 We tried some practice loads and everything went smoothly.
 Then we bounced the system.
 But when we came back up, the disks were completely useless.
-All of the data we had loaded was gone.
-After few more iterations, we finally uncovered the elusive problem; creating the raw disk on cylinder 0 had overwritten valuable disk partition information.
+All the data we had loaded was gone.
+After a few more iterations, we finally uncovered the elusive problem; creating the raw disk on cylinder 0 had overwritten valuable disk partition information.

-Cylinder 0 is used to maintain key disk specific information, such as partition and logical volume control table maps.
+Cylinder 0 is used to maintain key disk-specific information, such as partition and logical volume control table maps.
 When you are using a file system, cylinder 0 is automatically protected by Unix or Linux operating system.
-However, when you use raw devices, Unix leave the application totally in charge.
+However, when you use raw devices, Unix leaves the application totally in charge.
 As such, you have to manually ensure that you do not create raw partitions on cylinder 0.
-Newer version of Unix are said to prevent this problem.
+A newer version of Unix is said to prevent this problem.

 When you want to make a strong Oracle DBA career then you should be aware of database services and other database technology.
 Without having knowledge of Oracle internals, Oracle performance tuning, and skill of Oracle database troubleshooting you can’t be an Oracle DBA expert.